outerbounds/metaflow-checkpoint-examples/lora_huggingface/README.md

 # Training LoRA's with Huggingface and Peft

+[This flow](./remote_flow.py) finetunes a LoRA from a model downloaded from huggingface.
+It uses the `@checkpoint` decorator to save the model's state periodically so that it can reload it when the execution gets interrupted.

 ## Setup

 1. If you are running OSS Metaflow install `pip install metaflow`; If you are runnning it on the Outerbounds Platform, run `pip install outerbounds`